nanashinashi22/test1/README.md

 # Streamlit Meeting Transcription Tool

-This app lets you upload an MP3 or WAV file, transcribe it using OpenAI Whisper, and apply speaker diarization with **pyannote-audio**.
+This app lets you upload an MP3 or WAV file, transcribe it using OpenAI Whisper (the local open-source model, no API key required), and apply speaker diarization with **pyannote-audio**.
 Each speaker is displayed with a unique color and emoji for clarity.
 You can export the final transcript to plain text or Markdown.

 ## Usage
-1. Install dependencies (Streamlit, openai-whisper, pyannote-audio, etc.).
+1. Install dependencies from `requirements.txt`.
-2. Set the environment variables `OPENAI_API_KEY` and `PYANNOTE_TOKEN` for access to the models.
+2. Set the environment variable `PYANNOTE_TOKEN` to access the diarization model.
+You can create a token at [hf.co/pyannote](https://hf.co/pyannote).
 3. Run the app:

 ```bash